-Also the night is freezing and mountains are turning arid and snowy.
+Also the night here is freezing and mountains are turning arid and snowy.

 - Don't wash clothes and hang them out overnight starting here!
 They will be frozen the next morning!

-I skipped Ghyaru and Ngawal to arrive in Manang sooner to sort out my logistical woes - draw much needed cash, get gloves and shoes.
+I skipped the side trails to Ghyaru and Ngawal to arrive in Manang sooner to sort out my logistical woes - draw much needed cash, get gloves and shoes.

-I stayed only one night in Manang coz I didn't feel anything like altitude sickness the next morning.
+I only stayed one night coz I didn't feel anything like altitude sickness the next morning.

 Lots of good memories made at this place.
 There was only one tea house operational.
 It's called Chulu West Hotel.
 It's entirely run by a lady(with a man from Manang working the potato fields and walk back once he finishes).
 It was inspiring to watch her work.
 After I told her about my predicament with my heels, she prepared me a bucket of warm water plus salt to sooth and hopefully heal my cracked heels.
 That's when I decided I will heal and acclimatize for few nights here.

 I stayed two nights here.
-The first night I stayed all by myself since the lady owner had to be in Manang and carry some stocks back up by herself the next morning.
-The night was eerily lonely, quiet, dark, and cold with nothing but me, mountains, creatures, and the stars.
+The first night I stayed all by myself because the lady owner had to be in Manang and carry some stocks back up by herself the next morning.
+The night was eerily lonely, quiet only to be interspersed by strong winds whistling against my window.
+It was dark, cold, with nothing but me, mountains, creatures, and the stars.
 I also experienced the altitude headache and breathlessness for the first time.

 I was relieved when the day breaks.
 I remember sitting on a bench on the roof marveling at the himal while anticipating the lady's return.
 I saw her slowly making her way around the mountains from afar.
 I knew things were going to be ok soon.